Tips for Summer Vacation for Families with Children

-Covid-19 (Novel coronavirus disease) affects children much less than adults.
-Nevertheless, families with children planning to go on vacation during the 'new normal' process that began with the control of the pandemic want to know how to behave and what to pay attention to.
-Here are some tips for families with children for summer vacation in the new normal:
+Covid-19 (the new coronavirus disease) affects children much less than adults.
+However, as families with children plan to go on vacation during the new normal process that began with the control of the pandemic, they want to know how to behave and what to pay attention to.
+Here are some tips for summer vacation for families with children in the new normal :

 Since the risk of virus transmission is higher in public transport, it will be safer to use your own vehicle or rent a car for vacation.
-If only family members are in the car, you can run the air conditioning while ensuring that the air does not directly hit the children.
-This way, it prevents the driver from being uncomfortable or fainting while driving with a mask under the sun on a long road.
+If only family members are in the car, you can run the air conditioning while ensuring that the air does not blow directly on the children.
+This way, it prevents the driver from feeling uncomfortable or fainting while driving with a mask under the sun on a long journey.

 Swim in the Sea, Not in the Pool